temoto-framework-demos/temoto_architecture_demos/README.md

 This means that TeMoto is deployed on every platform, not on a single central platform.
 The robots communicate via wireless local network.

-In all demos, the OCS(operator) was configured as a ROS master.
+In all demos, the OCS (operator) was configured as the ROS master.
 Follow [this tutorial](https://github.com/ut-ims-robotics/tutorials/wiki/Running-ROS-over-multiple-computers) for configuring the ROS master.
-For convinience I suggest to use SSH to operate with the robots.
+For convenience I suggest using SSH to operate with the robots.

 ### Demo 1
 The goal of this demo is to exemplify how the ability to dynamically load resources can be utilized as a backbone structure of a redundant and fault-tolerant robotic system.
 The underlying scenario depicts a remote inspection mission where a human operator controls a robot based on the visual feedback provided by the robot’s sensors.
 The essential part of the mission is sustaining the operator’s situational awareness, which is challenged by incidents that compromise the robot’s sensors.
 As a countermeasure for continuing the mission, each resource failure is addressed by utilizing an alternative sensor onboard the robot.